PlainStudios/httpsds/README.md

 # httpsds
-A modern HTTPS server for the 2DS/3DS
+A modern HTTPS server written in C for the 2DS/3DS